 Divorce presents a huge challenge for you as a parent, and the same applies to your ex-partner.
 But the both of you need to find a new way to communicate and relate to one another for the sake of your children.
 Co-parenting should be the aim, and even if it seems impossible right now, you can both get there if the both of you are willing to put in the time and effort.
+The divorce process in uk is fairly simple in most cases giving you the opportunity to focus your attention on co-parenting and making the process as easy as possible for your children.
 Here are some tips to help with that.

 Try to Create Consistency and Understanding